wangywUST/wangywust.github.io/Course/lecture_3.md

 ---

-What is the probability assigned to the ground-truth class in the ground-truth distribution after label smoothing when training the Transformer in the default setting of this paper?
+In-class question: What is the probability assigned to the ground-truth class in the ground-truth distribution after label smoothing when training the Transformer in the default setting of this paper?

 ## 5 Training